caouecs/Laravel-SirTrevorJS/README.md

 ### thujohn/twitter

 To get tweets, this project uses [thujohn/twitter](https://github.com/thujohn/twitter).
-Please with the page of the project to know how to install and configure.
+Please visit the page of the project to know how to install and configure.

 ## Configuration file